dmisol/flexatar-virtual-webcam/doc/README.md

 - `"authtype"` - identifies the type of authentication or authorization being used like phone, email, google...
 The value of this field must consist only of letters (A-Z, a-z) or digits (0-9).
 Special characters and spaces are not allowed.
 Define it your own way.
 - `"user"` - contains user ID like email or phone number, consists of any symbols.
 - `"crt"` - client request token.
 In case the response code is from 500-series, retry request with same crt.
 That grants you won't be charged for this request again.
 We suggest using V4 UUIDs, or another random string with enough entropy to avoid collisions.
 - `"testing"` - set `true` or `false`.
 If testing enabled you won't be charged for this request.
+You will obtain test subscription.
+Flexatar creation result will be the one of our demo flexatars.

-Subscription is given for 1 month.
+> **Note:** Subscription is given for 1 month.